How To Start a T-Shirt Business: A Step by Step Guide

 - Publish on your social media account that you are looking for a t-shirt wholesale retailer.
 You never know, maybe someone you trust can point you in the right direction and find a trustworthy wholesaler.

-Check this guide on importing good from overseas if you want to learn more on the subject.
+Check this guide on importing goods from overseas if you want to learn more about the subject.

 What about copyright issues?